 Hey heads up: This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 It’s a wrap!
-I successfully finished our One Room Challenge master bedroom makeover JUST in time for today’s reveal.
+I successfully finished our One Room Challenge main bedroom makeover JUST in time for today’s reveal.
 If you’re not familiar, every spring and fall, 20 featured designers selected by the ORC team participate in a 6-week challenge to decorate one room.
 The event is hosted by Linda Weinstein of Calling it Home and Better Homes and Gardens.
 In addition to the featured designers, hundreds of other folks with blogs (and Instagram this season!) join in on the challenge as Guest Participants <— that’s me.

 If you’ve hopped over to this post from the ORC website – welcome!
 I’m Emily, this is my blog, and I’m working on undecorating the 1929 tudor-ish home I share with my husband, Andy, and our corgi, Penelope.
 This is my second One Room Challenge (last season I made over our guest room).
 I am glad you’re here!